DBMoUK/ensuretls/README.md

 ## Setup

-Puppet Master nodes may be classified with profile: profiles::ensuretlsv1.
+Puppet Master CA node may be classified with profile: profile::ensuretls::console

-After initial classification, each Puppet Master node must have the Puppet Master service pe-puppet restarted.
-This only needs to be done once.
+PuppetDB Node may be classified with profile: profile::ensuretls::db

+After classification, the node appropriate service is notified of the changes: pe-httpd on the CA node, and pe-puppetdb on the DB node.

-### What ensuretlsv1 affects
+### What ensuretls::console affects

 The module affects the following files in: /etc/puppetlabs/httpd/conf.d